davgothic/kapow-setup/README.md

 - Author Email e.g. `director@avengers.com`
 - Author Website e.g. `www.avengers.com`

-*NB: The project slug will be used for the theme folder name, theme textdomain, database name & function prefix.*
+*NB: The project slug will be used for the theme folder name, theme textdomain, code namespace and database name.*

 An example using all of the above would look like this: